FrenchFriesForBallerina/smart_beehive_prototype/README.md

 # 4. Methodology
 ## User-Centric Design
 Project delivery was based on **persona research** and **iterative prototyping**.
-The solution was refined through multiple stages to ensure the prototype was functional, intuitive, and directly solved the specific pain points of Estonian beekeepers.
+The solution was refined through multiple feedback iterations of primary research with Estonian beekeepers, to ensure the prototype was functional, intuitive, and directly solved their specific pain points.